tychart/BYU-CS-224-LABS/bmpFilter/bmpFilter.md

 Here in this example the pipes are used to first generate the `xxd` output from the `a.out` and then redirect that into the `diff` utility.

-# Where to start?
+# How to get started?

- 1. Read all of the write up carefully to understand the `bmp` file format -- the file is copied into `bmpFileAsBytes` by the starter code
+ 1. Read all of this write up carefully to understand the `bmp` file format -- the file is copied into `bmpFileAsBytes` by the starter code.
  2. Study the starter code in [bmpFilter.c](bmpFilter.c) and correlate it with the writeup
  3. Identify where in the header the following information is located:
     1. The offset to the start of the pixel array (`offsetFirstBytePixelArray`)